ansys/grantami-bomanalytics/doc/source/api/impacted_substances/index.rst

 :ref:`ref_grantami_bomanalytics_api_impactedsubstances_specifications`, and
 :ref:`ref_grantami_bomanalytics_api_impactedsubstances_parts` queries accept a list of references to records in a Granta MI database and determine the impacted substances that are directly or indirectly associated with these records via associated records in the Granta MI database.

 The :ref:`ref_grantami_bomanalytics_api_impactedsubstances_bom` query is similar, but instead of records it accepts a Bill of Materials in XML format, which in turn includes references to Granta MI records.
+As opposed to record based queries, the BoM impacted substances analysis is only performed on items directly defined in the input BoM (even for BoM items defined as MI record references, associated records in the MI database are not taken into account).

 In all cases, impacted substances are determined by a list of legislations, identified by legislation name.